loyalZzzzz/loyalZzzzz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+-->

+title:"About Me"

-I am an undergraduate student at Nankai University, currently enrolled in the College of Cryptography and Cyberspace Security.
-I will continuously update my personal homepage in the future.
+I am an undergraduate student at Nankai University, currently studying in the College of Cryptography and Cyberspace Security.
+My email address is 2311574@mail.nankai.edu.cn.
+The information and functions on this page are not yet complete, and I will continuously update my personal homepage in the future.

 <!--
 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!